Saadiallakh/HF_to_DFT/README.md

 # How to run ?

 1) Download the project (all models were built using Python 3.12.0)
-2) Install all libraries listed in "requirements.txt" => pip install -r "requirements.txt"
+2) Install all libraries listed in "requirements.txt": **pip install -r "requirements.txt"**
-3) If you face any issues while installing dependencies via "requirements.txt" using "pip", then you need switch on "conda" and activate the "environment.yml":
+3) If you face any issues while installing dependencies via "requirements.txt" using "pip", \n then you need switch on "conda" and activate the "environment.yml":\n
 => conda env create -n hf_dft -f environment.yml
 => conda activate hf_dft
 5) Navigate to the "output" directory